aviramad/ex3/ex3.md

 ## Question 2:

-Again, we will load the relevnt packages and data:
+Again, we will load the relevant packages and data:

 ```{r}
 # install.packages('Rfacebook')